CommandMC/HeroicWiki/Environment-Variables.md

 * `WINEDLLOVERRIDE="DLLNAME=n,b"`
    * The `n` and `b` stand for `native` and `built-in`.
 This environment variable tells Proton to first check for any DLLs in the game's directory.
 If this fails or if it cannot find a DLL, it falls back to the DLL bundled with Proton.
    * For more information, see [Wine Environment Variables](https://gitlab.winehq.org/wine/wine/-/wikis/Wine-User's-Guide#environment-variables)
+   * WINEDLLOVERRIDES is a common environment variable used for modding games.

 ## How to Set Environment Variables